The NVIDIA N1X PC chip comes with 20 CPU cores and 6144 CUDA cores, according to a leak!

 NVIDIA N1x GPU:

-The onboard GPU utilises NVIDIA’s Blackwell architecture with 48 Streaming Multiprocessors (SMs), for a total of 6,144 CUDA cores, the same as the number in a discrete RTX 5070 GPU.
+The onboard GPU utilizes NVIDIA’s Blackwell architecture with 48 Streaming Multiprocessors (SMs), for a total of 6,144 CUDA cores, the same as the number in a discrete RTX 5070 GPU.
 Tested at an average boost clock (~1.05 GHz), the OpenCL result on an early engineering sample was 46,361, which is higher than contemporary integrated GPUs—but far behind a fully powered RTX 5070 discrete GPU.

 NVIDIA N1x Performance: